Office space keeps your employees productive.

 Ah, one of the biggest debates in offices today: open vs. closed floor plans There’s no right or wrong answer … you must choose what’s best for your employees, clients, and business.

-Almost 70% of American employees work in open floor plan offices … but are they happy with it?
+Lots of Americans work in open floor plan offices … but are they happy with it?
 Research says not as much as we thought.
 As much as open floor plans contribute to collaboration, they also lead to distractions and lack of privacy.

 This isn’t to say having an open floor plan is a bad idea.
 There are pros and cons for both options: open floor plans are less expensive and easily modifiable; closed plans are great for privacy and concentration.
 Again, the decision is up to you.
 It might help to consider what type of work your employees are doing … which we dive into next.

 Industry Needs of Your Office Space

 Not all offices are made equally, and not all companies do the same type of work.
 Some businesses might need lots of collaborative space, and some might need a plethora of independent, quiet spaces.
 If your company boasts a variety of teams, consider what each might need.

 For example, an advertising agency has lots of day-to-day meetings that involve brainstorming, conversation, and lots of white-boarding and presentations.
 Conference rooms and collective spaces might work best for this type of office environment.
 On the other hand, an office full of lawyers, accountants, and financial managers might need closed-door offices that offer privacy and concentration for things like client meetings or intense work.

 Consider what your employees will be doing every day in the office space you choose.

 Remote Workers in Your Office Space